LOADING ...

 His faced in pleasure, he set off in front of me

-Swinging his leg the crutches with agonising care
+Swinging his leg between the crutches with agonising

 Up the dusty side road the darkness

-After half an hour we'd gone half a mile
+After half an hour gone maybe half a mile

-on the right I made out the low profile of a building
+When on the right I out the low profile of a building

-He called out in to announce our arrival
+He called out in Arabic to announce our

-And after some scuffling a lamp was lit
+And some scuffling inside a lamp was lit

-And the changing of light in the wide crack under the door
+And the angle of light in the wide crack under the door

-The creaked open and there, holding a biblical looking oil lamp
+The door creaked and there, holding a biblical looking oil lamp

-Stood a squat, moustached woman, stooped up at us
+Stood a squat, moustached woman, smiling up at us

 She stood aside to let us in and as she

-I nodded and smiled back at her in greeting, fighting for
+I nodded and smiled back at her in greeting, for control

-The between the one-legged man and his monstrous wife
+The gentleness between the one-legged man and his wife

 too much for me